salesforcecli/plugin-devops-center/messages/commonFlags.md

 # flags.targetDoceOrg.summary

-Username or alias of the target org.
+Username or alias of the DevOps Center org.

 # flags.job-id.summary

-Job ID of the async operation you want to resume.
+Job ID of the pipeline deploy operation you want to resume.

 # flags.job-id.description